khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Other-Languages.md

 The process is slightly different depending upon whether you are improving an existing localization or creating a brand new localization.

+# Please try to use a text editor that supports UTF-8.

+Android resource files are encoded using the UTF-8 character set.
+If possible, please use a text editor that can read and write UTF-8 encoded files to edit the resource files.
+For example, on Windows you should use an editor like the free (Notepad++)[http://notepad-plus-plus.org/] editor.
+Or try the free test version of (Sublime Text 2)[http://www.sublimetext.com/2], which works on Windows, Mac OS and Linux.

+If you can't figure out how do this, no worries, send me your files anyway, and I'll do my best to convert them into UTF-8.

 ## Improving an existing localization

 To improve an existing localization you'll need both the English version of the files as well as the existing localized versions of the files.